Grilled Bratwurst

 • Sauerkraut: Sauerkraut or fermented cabbage adds a tangy flavor that’s faithful to Bavarian recipes.
 Try our homemade sauerkraut for the best results.

-• Cheese: Try melted cheddar or swiss cheese for a tasty bite
+• Cheese: Try melted cheddar or Swiss cheese for a tasty bite

 grilled bratwurst served in toasted flatbread and onion zucchini sauerkraut and yellow mustard dressing